karpatic/ipynb2web/README.md

 Ipynb2web is designed to convert Interactive Python Notebooks (.ipynb) into web-ready, static assets that are template-compatible.
 This standalone tool uses `marked` as it's only dependency and offers unique functionalities not found in other tools like Pandoc, Sphinx, Nbdev, Quarto, etc.

-Complete with [API documentation](https://ipynb2web.com/jsdocs) and [usage instructions](https://ipynb2web.com/docs/overview/getting-started), this project facilitates seamless integration of .ipynb documents into web formats.
+Complete with [API documentation](https://ipynb2web.com/jsdocs/module-Ipynb2web_browser.html), this project facilitates seamless integration of .ipynb documents into web formats.

 ## Core Features